-This signaling upgrade from analog to digital control is part of the Federal requirement that all railroads have Positive Train Control working by 2015.
+This signaling upgrade from analog to digital control is part of the Federal requirement that many railroads have Positive Train Control working by 2015.

 West of Forest Avenue